dantmnf/AMDColorTweaks/README.md

 # About

+> ## This project is not actively maintained
+> Check https://github.com/dantmnf/MHC2 for another approach that works with all recent GPUs from different vendors and integrates well with Windows color management.

-This tool uses an undocumented AMD API, to convert color space before sending them to a display that effectively implements color-managed output (e.g. clamp content to sRGB), based on the chromaticities and transfer characteristics provided.
+This tool uses poorly documented AMD APIs, to convert color space before sending them to a display that effectively implements color-managed output (e.g. clamp content to sRGB), based on the chromaticities and transfer characteristics provided.

 AMD control panel also provides a "Color Temperature Control" switch to convert colors to color space defined in EDID, but it is not possible to convert colors to custom color spaces (e.g. from measured ICC profile).